-1. Breakfast before morning swims:
+1. Breakfast before morning swims

 Sleeping overnight depletes the liver’s store of glycogen.
 Liver glycogen is the major store of carbohydrate to regulate blood sugar.
 When this is depleted your blood sugar starts to drop and fatigue sets in.
 This won’t help concentration, and if you are trying to improve your technique you will struggle.
 Look for foods high in carbohydrate, low in protein and low in fat.
 Don’t compromise your sleep so choose foods you can eat on the go such as jam sandwiches, flapjacks or sports bars.

-2. Protein after runs:
+2. Protein after runs

-3. Fish Oils:
+3. Fish Oils

 When we lived in caves and hunted for our food we ate the healthy fats omega 3 and omega 6 in a ratio of approximately 2:1.
-These days it is around 1:20, the consequences of which are a form of inflammation which the body finds difficult to cope with.
-For a triathlete in hard training this will mean slow recovery and increased fatigue.
+These days it is around 1:20, the consequences of which are a form of inflammation that the body finds difficult to cope with.
+For a triathlete in hard training, this will mean slow recovery and increased fatigue.
 Simply taking a fish oil supplement or making sure you get a good source of oily fish 3-4 times per week can get our bodies back to how they should be.

-4. Swill a carbohydrate gel during run intervals:
+4. Swill a carbohydrate gel during run intervals

-There are carbohydrate sensors in the mouth which stimulate the brain into working harder.
+There are carbohydrate sensors in the mouth that stimulate the brain into working harder.
 Using a carbohydrate mouth rinse can increase 40 km cycling time trial time by over a minute.
 However, possibly the biggest benefit can come while you are training.
 Consuming sports drinks and gels during hard training sessions, particularly run sessions that can be uncomfortable.
 Just swilling the gel around your mouth will help you maintain the training intensity.